quintype/quintype-amp/readme.md

         - componetnt `AmpBlurb` has class name `amp-se-blurb`
         - `AmpBlockQuote` has classname `amp-se-blockquote`

+- #### Core Functions: renderToString
+    - Pass this function your `<Layout>` component and it will either return a string containing the amp HTML, or an error object

 ### Tech Notes:
 - The `<Layout>` component, which is the parent of all components, takes a props `customStyles`
 - It passes down boolean `ignoreDefaultStyles` as context.